Megalopolis

 The sum of all its parts is a film that is horribly misshapen, nowhere near as insightful as it endeavors to be, and a complete mess in every conceivable way.
 The score features bizarre needle drops, its conception of its own history is nonsense, and it cannot be bothered to develop half of the ideas it introduces.
 I haven't even bothered to mention Catalina's invention "Megalon", because while it frequently shows up at critical moments, its specifics are entirely unimportant to the plot.

-And yet...I kind of love it?
+And yet, through all this...I kind of love it?

 It's not just the occasionally gorgeous visuals, the way it can be read as a metaphor for a great director's career, or the truly groundbreaking interaction with a person in the audience.
 Those help, sure.
 But more so, we're watching a man bare his soul to us, warts and all.
 Coppola made exactly the film he wanted to make.
-Sure, he struggled to communicate his thoughts, but that leads to the communal experience of me and my neighbors bursting out laughing at unplanned times as the absurdity and insanity flowed over.
+Sure, he struggled to communicate his thoughts, but that leads to the communal experience of me and my neighbors bursting out laughing at unplanned times as the absurdity and insanity boiled over.
 It's a strange combination of all sorts of influences and homages to history and fiction alike.
 In many ways, it feels like what I imagine stepping into the mind of another person would be: cluttered, awkward, and without any real form to speak of.

 It's unique, it's ambitious, and it's earnest.
 Coppola really thought he had something here, restarting the stalled development multiple times over the decades, refusing to let it die, and eventually pouring a tremendous amount of his personal fortune into it.
 It's admirable, regardless of its level of success.
 May we all find something in our own lives to be as passionate about.